hetalang/heta-specifications/classes.md

 ### Usage

-- The `CSwitcher` continuously evaluates the `trigger` expression.
+- The `CSwitcher` continuously evaluates the `trigger` expression and evaluates (back interpolation) the value at the time of the switch.
 - It triggers when the specified expression crosses zero, transitioning from negative to positive values, crossing zero.
 - The CSwitcher is well-suited for scenarios where changes are driven by continuous dynamics, such as transitions based on rates or thresholds.
 - The trigger property must evaluate to a **numerical** expression, such as `x - y`.
-- For boolean expressions, use the `DSwitcher` class.
+- For boolean expressions when precision is not important, use the `DSwitcher` class.

 ### Examples